-E-File is the term for electronic filing or sending your income tax return from tax software via the Internet to the IRS or state tax authority.
+E-file is the term for electronic filing or sending your income tax return from tax software via the Internet to the IRS or state tax authority.
 It's simple and efficient and has become increasingly popular since it was introduced nationally in 1990.
-In 2019, more than 90% of federal taxes were filed electronically.
+As of 2021, more than 94% of federal taxes were filed electronically.

 The Many Benefits of E-Filing Your Taxes